ctkelley/NotebookSIAMFANL/README.md

    4. Put your config directory back in .julia.
       1. Close and restart Julia to make sure your startup.jl file was not causing any problems.
+      2. It's a good idea to put your startup.jl file back one line at a time.
+      3. Putting ```using PyPlot``` in startup.jl breaks plotting on some Macs.

 See the tales of woe at
    1. https://discourse.julialang.org/t/ijulia-do-not-run/45409/10 ,